annoawesome/lamia-ai/README.md

 #### With Visual Studio Code

-LamiaAI has VSCode specific configurations that automate the above steps.
+LamiaAI has VSCode specific configurations that automate some of the above steps.
 Simply open up a workspace, making sure to select `lamia-ai.code-workspace`, and several build tasks will automatically run.
-The only manual step is creating and copying `.env` files to the project root.
+However, the appropriate `npm install` and `.env` commands are still required!
+After these steps, just restart VSCode and everything _should_ be good to go.

 ### Docker